Carlos Santana apologizes for anti-trans comments he made during a recent concert | KRDO

 “Whatever you wanna do in the closet, that’s your business, I’m OK with that,” Santana added, before mentioning his closeness to his “brother Dave Chapelle,” who also faced criticism for anti-LGBTQ comments made in his 2021 Netflix comedy special “The Closer.”

-The criticism Santana faced on Thursday prompted the “Smooth” singer to release a statement on his Facebook page, where he wrote, “I am sorry for my insensitive comments.”
+The criticism Santana faced on Thursday prompted the “Smooth” musician to release a statement on his Facebook page, where he wrote, “I am sorry for my insensitive comments.”

 “They don’t reflect that I want to honor and respect all person’s (sic) ideals and beliefs.
 I realize that what I said hurt people and that was not my intent.
 I sincerely apologize to the transgender community and everyone I offended,” his statement continued.